xuankimtran/docs-1/pages/katalon-studio/docs/self-healing.md

 ### Capture objects with Recording/Spying

-1. Since Self-healing is active by default, go to **Project/Settings/Self-healing/Web UI/Test Design** to choose the default selection method during spying/recording.
+1. Since Self-healing is active by default, go to **Project/Settings/Self-Healing/Web UI/Test Design** to choose the default selection method during spying/recording.
 2. Capture objects and change the locators as your wish

 ### Execute the test case

-1. Go to **Project/Settings/Self-healing/Web UI/Execution** to choose selection methods for self-healing execution and their order.
+1. Go to **Project/Settings/Self-Healing/Web UI/Test Execution** to choose selection methods for self-healing execution and their order.
 2. Run your test case

 ### Approve the replacement

-1. Have a look at **Self-healing Insights** and discover if there is any broken locator that has been recovered by Self-healing at runtime.
+1. Have a look at **Self-Healing Insights** and discover if there is any broken locator that has been recovered by Self-healing at runtime.
 2. Verify if the found object is the one you expect
 3. Approve the replacement to make it permanent